Wakefield Trinity: 1998–2005: Entry to Super League

 On 24 July 2006, Wakefield announced former Hull F.C. coach John Kear as Head Coach until the end of the season.

 Trinity defeated their arch-rivals Castleford by 29–17 at Belle Vue on Saturday 16 September 2006 to preserve their Super League status in an epic match which saw both teams leading for spells of the game.
 Had Wakefield not won the match they would have been relegated.
 Instead, their win, dubbed as the 'Battle of Belle Vue' sent Castleford down to the National League One.
 The match was attended by a sell out crowd of 11,000.

 In November 2006 the Wakefield Metropolitan District Council set out plans for a new sporting village to be built at Thornes Park that would incorporate a new stadium to be used by Trinity, along with gymnastics and boxing facilities and swimming pools.
 The council published results of a feasibility study on 12 September 2008, into the project and which concluded that it is not feasible for a new stadium at Thornes Park.

 That left Wakefield Trinity in a precarious position – Belle Vue is not suitable for the long-term future, and a new stadium is crucial to their Super League survival.
 In 2009 a new stadium in Stanley was proposed with planning permission expected to be applied for in October 2009.
-Planning permission was granted for the new ground in Newmarket, subject to section 106 agreements, and since this news the club have yet again stalled in progress.
+Planning permission was granted for the new ground in Newmarket, subject to section 106 agreements, and since this news the club yet again stalled in progress.

-On 22 July 2008, Rugby Football League awarded Trinity with a Super League licence for the 3 seasons from 2009 to 2012.
-They had been widely tipped as one of the existing Super League clubs (along with Castleford) who were most at risk of missing out on one of the new licences.

 The 2009 season was Wakefield's best-ever Super League season with the club finishing 5th on 32 points and qualifying for a home tie in the end of season play-offs.

 2010–2015: Financial difficulties

 2010 was a disappointment to the club, after losing Shane Tronc, Terry Newton and Danny Brough, and despite bringing in Danny Kirmond, Charlie Leaeno and Julien Rinaldi, they still finished in 10th position, five places lower than the 2009 season.

 In February 2011, the club entered administration to avoid a winding up petition from HMRC over £300,000 in unpaid taxes.

-Former Hull coach Richard Agar became Wakefield Trinity's head coach before the start of the 2012, Super League XVII season, on a three-year deal.
+Former Hull coach Richard Agar became Wakefield Trinity's head coach before the start of the 2012 Super League XVII season, on a three-year deal.

 Agar was replaced by James Webster after a poor run of form in June 2014.
 Webster was sacked halfway into the 2015 season just before the Qualifiers started and was replaced by Brian Smith.
 They went on to win the inaugural Million Pound Game against Bradford Bulls to play another season in Super League.
 Smith resigned in March 2016.